 You are welcome take pictures at the Museum for your personal, private, non-commercial use.
 If you wish to take photographs for any other purpose, prior written permission must be obtained.
 Please not, the use of tri- or mono-pods is not permitted on the Museum grounds without prior consent.you wish to take photographs for any other purpose, prior written permission must be obtained.
 The use of tri- or mono-pods is not permitted on the Museum grounds without prior consent.

-Museum programs for patrons yound and old exist on many levels, are highly interactive and can be customized to meet specific learning objectives.
+Looking for information on educational programs?
+Museum programs for patrons young and old exist on many levels, are highly interactive, and can be customized to meet specific learning objectives.